 As described in the automation update management documentation, you need to enable the Update Management solution for each VM that you want to manage.
 To enable the solution for all VMs reporting to the workspace, select Update management, click Manage machines, and then select the Enable on all available and future machines option.

-Repeat this step to enable each solution for the Azure Stack Windows VMs that report to the workspace.
+Repeat this step to enable each solution for the Azure Stack VMs that report to the workspace.

-After the Azure Update and Configuration Management extension is enabled, a scan is performed twice per day for each managed Windows VM.
-The Windows API is called every 15 minutes to query for the last update time to determine whether the status has changed.
+After the Azure Update and Configuration Management extension is enabled, a scan is performed twice per day for each managed VM.
+The API is called every 15 minutes to query for the last update time to determine whether the status has changed.
 If the status has changed, a compliance scan is initiated.

 After the VMs are scanned, they will appear in the Azure Automation account in the Update Management solution:

 It can take between 30 minutes and 6 hours for the dashboard to display updated data from managed computers.

 The Azure Stack VMs can now be included in scheduled update deployments together with Azure VMs.

 Enable Update Management using a Resource Manager template

 If you have a large number of Azure Stack VMs, you can use this Azure Resource Manager template to more easily deploy the solution on VMs.
 The template deploys the Microsoft Monitoring Agent extension to an existing Azure Stack VM and adds it to an existing Azure LogAnalytics workspace.